kevinsogo/compgen/readme_src/README_TEMPLATE.md

 - Convert all scripts to Python in case no one knows (or likes to work with) Bash.

 - Use gitlab's "Issues" feature and write these things there instead.

+- Generalize `hr` to any of the supported formats.
+Make conversion between different formats seamless.